MortenMeisler/AzureAutomationFormGenerator/README.md

 <br><br>
 ![Form Generator demo](https://github.com/MortenMeisler/AzureAutomationFormGenerator/blob/master/doc/formgenerator.gif?raw=true)

-#### ...or just use the default landing page to get a list of runbooks that you have tagged to be published: ####
+#### Default landing page to get a list of runbooks that you have tagged to be published: ####
 <br><br>
 ![default landingpage](https://raw.githubusercontent.com/MortenMeisler/AzureAutomationFormGenerator/master/doc/howto02.png)

-(page can be styled as you like through the site.css file)
+Check Usage section for other page options get the runbook without sidemenu.
+The page can be styled as you like through the site.css file

 ## Requirements